Answers to your

 Is there phone reception?

 Happily, there is no mobile cell phone coverage at Swell Lodge, so you won’t be getting any unwanted work calls.
-There is an internet VoIP phone in each eco-chalet however, from which you can make and receive calls if you’d like, and if you choose to connect your smartphone to the complimentary Wi-Fi, then you’ll also be able to send messages and place calls using apps like WhatsApp, Skype, Facebook and so on.
+However, if you choose to connect your smartphone to the complimentary Wi-Fi, then you’ll be able to send messages and place calls using apps like WhatsApp, Skype, Facebook and so on.
 We suggest not to though – it’s a rare and precious opportunity to truly disconnect out here and unwind.

-In and around the township there is limited Telstra mobile phone coverage for voice and sms only – no data.
+In and around the township there is limited Telstra mobile phone coverage, 4G.

 Is there power in the eco-chalets?